-Candlestick patterns are quite popular when it comes to forecasting the very volatile cryptocurrency market.
+Candlestick patterns are quite popular when it comes to forecasting a very volatile cryptocurrency market.
 These are usually made of multiple candle shaped price charts, which represent the low, the high, the opening and the closing prices of a particular cryptocurrency in a given time frame.
 The shape of the candles, the color coding and the distance or overlap along with the comparative size of the candles, are a few elements that help traders while formulating trading strategies based on candlestick patterns.
 There are many candlestick patterns that can take place, like evening star candlestick pattern, the hanging man candlestick pattern, and the Hammer Candlestick pattern to name a few.
 Let us study the Hammer Candlestick pattern more in-depth in this article here.

 What is a Hammer Candlestick Pattern

-A Hammer Candlestick pattern refers to the candlestick pattern that signifies, that the cryptocurrency traded very much lower than the opening price during the time duration, however, it again came close to the opening price in the end; that is the closing is near the opening, even though the mid time pricing remained significantly low.
-The overall pattern looks similar to a “T” shape, and that is why is has been named as the hammer candlestick pattern.
+A Hammer Candlestick pattern refers to the candlestick pattern that signifies that the cryptocurrency traded much lower than the opening price during the time duration, however, it again came close to the opening price in the end; that is the closing is near the opening, even though the mid time pricing remained significantly low.
+The overall pattern looks similar to a “T” shape, and that is why it has been named as the hammer candlestick pattern.
 It originally came up as a branch from various candlestick patterns, that were originated by Japanese rice traders, and brought in US from there, from where the candlestick pattern principles spread into the entire world, and slowly over to the cryptocurrency market as well.

 Some Key Features of the Hammer Candlestick Pattern